mahakaran/ensembleRefinementTools/README.md

-# PySemble: a Python wrapper for PHENIX.ensemble_refine
+# PySemble: a Python wrapper for Ensemble Refinement with PHENIX